SofiaBasilio17/BachelorThesis/README.md

-# Bachelor Thesis : Analysis of Sleep Stageswith Support Vector Machine
+# Analysis of Sleep Stages with Support Vector Machine